Flotomate/product_docs/source/request-management/request-management-technician/assigning-a-request.rst

    The **Claim** and **Assign** buttons appear.
 Perform the operation that you want.

-   Selecting **Claim** assigns the Request to you, and you can view your name against the Request Subject line.
+   Selecting **Claim** assigns the Request ticket to the logged in technician, and you can view the assigned technician's name against the ticket's Subject line.

-   You can assign the Request to other Technicians.
-Selecting **Assign** pops up a list where you can see the names of other Technicians along with colored rings showing the workload of each Technician.
+   You can assign the Request ticket to other Technicians.
+Selecting **Assign** pops up a list where you can see the names of other Technicians along with coloured rings showing the workload of each Technician.
 Red represents maximum load and green, minimum load.

 Alternatively, you use Claim and Assign as a bulk operation.
 You can